Way back in history:

 1968 at the age of 40!
 [Photo taken at Ledbury in '54 or '55 as Bill was starting to move from speedway to grass.]
 Bill did return to stock cars in the late

-60's and 70's when he was in partnership with Mike Parker."
-The Stoke Potters still race, 60 years later, a Newcastle-under-Lyme premier league team.
-I'd like to thank Derek Bridgett for those historic memories, and for appreciating his late brother Bill's adventures.
 The Beginning: an historic news clipping, with a big thanks to John Payne, who searched his attic to find and send me a 54-year-old newspaper clipping that reported the VERY FIRST STOCK CAR RACE at Brafield Stadium.
 John also sent some other newspaper 'treasures', one of which is a photo from an early Brandon meet: Car 135F, with its driver exiting through the windscreen space.
 Famous among the mid-fifties pioneers was Mac McDonnell,

 written up here.
 As I've commented elsewhere on this site, many